vserova/book/pages/ch_config.md

     #define  LST_COMMENT2  comment
     #define  LST_COMMENT3  here

+<a name="ch-config.Reducing-Build-Scope-with-Proj"></a>

 #### Reducing Build Scope with Project Tags

-The pre-defined build scopes mentioned [above](#above) may be unnecessarily broad for your task.
+The pre-defined build scopes mentioned [above](#ch-config.Choosing-a-Build-Scope) may be unnecessarily broad for your task.
 You can reduce the build scope by using project tags.

 There are two complementary parts to using project tags.
-First, project tags are [defined](#defined) and associated with selected projects.
-Second, a tag filter is [supplied](#supplied) to the configuration process.
+First, project tags are [defined](#ch-config.Defining-Project-Tags) and associated with selected projects.
+Second, a tag filter is [supplied](#ch-config.Filtering-with-Project-Tags) to the configuration process.
 The configuration process then filters the list of projects that will be built, based on each project's tags and the supplied tag filter.

 An important benefit of using project tags is that all dependencies for the projects that match the tag filter will be automatically deduced and added to the build list.

+<a name="ch-config.Defining-Project-Tags"></a>

 ##### Defining Project Tags